MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

   - Provision the Corporate onboarding site (will link to specific look book page)
   - Provision the Department onboarding site (will link to specific look book page)

 1. Navigate to the site you want to provision and select **Add to your tenant**.
-If you are not signed into to your tenant, the SharePoint look book will ask for your Global admin credentials.
+If you are not signed into to your tenant, the SharePoint look book will ask for your site collection admin credentials.

 1. From the permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept**.